arcadeJHS/AngularVueIntegration/README.md

 ![event-bus][24]

-Start by adding the button in the component template:
+Let's start by adding the button in the component template:

 **vueCode/components/Detail/index.vue**
 ```html